Madikeri, Coorg

 Hidden in Karnataka's Western Ghats amidst lush green surroundings, Nishani Motte is an off-the-beaten-path trekking spot in the Coorg (Kodagu) district.
 Famous for its surreal landscape, panoramic views, and peaceful atmosphere, it is one of South India's offbeat yet highly rewarding treks.
 Unlike its more famous counterparts such as Tadiandamol or Mandalpatti, Nishani Motte provides a virgin nature experience, which is a must for nature enthusiasts and adventure seekers.
 At a height of about 4,100 feet (1250 meters) above sea level, this peak belongs to the Brahmagiri Range of the Western Ghats, a World Heritage site known for its astounding biodiversity and ecological value.
 Nishani Motte is accessible on a trail that goes through thick forests, rolling grasslands, coffee plantations, and clumps of shola forests, offering trekking enthusiasts the perfect blend of nature and adventure.

-The special thing about this trek is that it is off-the-beaten-path, and the trek is attracting those who like a less frequented and private experience of trekking.
+The special thing about this Nishani Motte trek is that it is an off-the-beaten-path, and the trek attracts those who like a less frequented and private experience of trekking.
 Unlike overtly commercialized trails, Nishani Motte is not even claimed to be over-exploited, so perfect for trekkers who like to trek in small groups or individually.
-The trek itself is moderately demanding, about 13 to 15 kilometres long, and most appropriate for inexperienced trekkers.
+The Nishani Motte trek itself is moderately demanding, about 13 to 15 kilometres long, and most appropriate for inexperienced trekkers.
 Besides the expedition, Nishani Motte is extremely important in Coorg's natural and cultural geography as well.
-The area is packed with wildlife and all kinds of vegetation with elephants, deer, and other special avifauna species residing here.
-Well-known Nagarhole National Park and Brahmagiri Wildlife Sanctuary are found here, and due to that, the expedition provides a chance to witness wildlife and see birds.
-Whereas Coorg is famous for coffee plantations, waterfalls, and homestays in luxury, Nishani Motte is still a secret place that has not been desecrated by crowds of tourists.
-The following are the reasons why it is still a secret place:

 The Kodavas have a culture that sets them apart from the rest of Karnataka's people.
 Their warrior culture is identified with Kodava culture.
 The Kodavas are not followers of the Brahmanical religion of priestly authority like most South Indian communities.
 The Kodavas have their unique tradition of ancestor worship in which the family gods and the elderly people play the most crucial roles.
 One of the most striking aspects of Kodava culture is its martial heritage.
 The Kodavas have historically been a land-owning, warrior community, and even today, they have a strong representation in the Indian armed forces.
 Their traditional attire reflects this legacy, with men wearing the ‘Kupya’ (a long, wraparound coat) and carrying the ‘Peeche Kathi’ (a ceremonial dagger), which is a symbol of their warrior spirit.
 Coorg festivals are colourful and have a direct connection with the country's martial and agricultural culture.